Core Knowledge History and Geography™

 Can the units be used only at the specified grade levels?

 CKHG units are correlated to topics at the grade levels specified in the Core Knowledge Sequence, which allows students in schools following the Sequence to build knowledge grade by grade.
 In other settings, individual CKHG units may be used as supplemental resources.
 In general, the content and presentation in the CKHG units for Grades 3-5 are appropriate for young readers from the upper elementary grades through middle school.
+The content and presentation in the CKHG units for Grade 6 are appropriate for students in Grade 6 and up.

 Some units in CKHG seem similar to topics in Core Knowledge Language Arts (CKLA).
 If we are using CKLA, do we need CKHG?